Marko9919/Web-scraping/README.md

 ## About a project
-Scrape an html website for its logo text/name and telephone number
+Scraping an html website for its logo text/name and telephone number

 ## Requirements